Aquemini: Accolades

-The album was included in Blender's "500 CDs You Must Own Before You Die" (2003), Tom Moon's 1000 Recordings to Hear Before You Die (2008), Continuum Books' 33⅓: A Series of Books about Critically Acclaimed Albums, and Q's "The Ultimate Music Collection" (2005).
+The album was included in Blender's "500 CDs You Must Own Before You Die" (2003), Continuum Books' 33⅓: A Series of Books about Critically Acclaimed Albums, and Q's "The Ultimate Music Collection" (2005).
 The lead single "Rosa Parks" was nominated in the category Grammy Award for Best Rap Performance by a Duo or Group at the 1999 Grammy Awards.
 The album's twelfth track "SpottieOttieDopaliscious" was ranked at number 16 on Pitchfork Media's list of the top 200 tracks of the 1990s.

 Legacy

 Critics hailed the recording as OutKast's most fully realized up to that time and one of the best of the 1990s.
 Steve Huey wrote: "Aquemini fulfills all its ambitions, covering more than enough territory to qualify it as a virtuosic masterpiece, and a landmark hip-hop album of the late '90s".
 Ebony observed that Aquemini is "perhaps OutKast's best effort" and "a huge commercial and artistic success".
 Matt Wink concluded that OutKast with this album "carved their place in the game and grabbed the world's attention.
 No two people with a similar background could be more different and no two artists could have made this masterpiece."

 Los Angeles Times labeled the album "OutKast's third brilliant slice of hip-hop".
 Rolling Stone wrote that "Atlanta's reputation as hip-hop's most avant-garde area code – the Long Island of the Nineties – was cemented" with this effort, while Troy L. Smith of Cleveland.com said it was "a true game-changer for [Southern hip hop] and Outkast".
 In a column for Jazz Times, Tony Green wrote that "OutKast's Aquemini dispels any notion that hip-hop is out of sonic ideas.
 If anything, it shows that the genre's appetite for new sounds is as ravenous as ever."
 According to Emma Warren from The Guardian, this album is "a high point of 90s hip-hop" and proof that "the old push and pull between the east and west coast of American hip-hop was over".
 Tim Stelloh of PopMatters felt that "Aquemini far surpassed OutKast's previous release A-tliens [sic], and made the group one of those rare commercial anomalies—kind of like Nirvana, Rage Against the Machine, or Public Enemy".
 Several reviewers of Kendrick Lamar's Good Kid, M.A.A.D City (2012) perceived influence from Aquemini in the record's production and aesthetic.